GoogleCloudPlatform/microservices-demo/kustomize/components/google-cloud-operations/README.md

-# Integrating Online Boutique with Google Cloud Operations
+# Integrate Online Boutique with Google Cloud Operations

 By default, [Google Cloud Operations](https://cloud.google.com/products/operations) instrumentation is **turned off** for Online Boutique deployments.
 This includes Monitoring (Stats), Tracing, Profiler, and Debugger.
 This means that even if you're running this app on [GKE](https://cloud.google.com/kubernetes-engine), traces (for example) will not be exported to [Google Cloud Trace](https://cloud.google.com/trace).